Teradata/stacki-wiki/Backend-Installation.md

 Now, power up the backend machines.
 The Backend machines will first boot into the stacki installer, install the OS, set its boot action back to _os_ and reboot.

+## Re-Installation

+Because stacki manages the PXE boot of all of Backend nodes when it comes time to re-install a machine you can just change the boot action back to _install_, for example:

+    # stack set host boot backend-0-0 action=install

+Then next time you boot the _backend-0-0_ it will rebuild the itself.
+But a rebuild by default will only reformat the /var and / partitions.
+This means all data in /explort is maintained across re-installations.

+If you want to completely reformat all data on the Backend during the re-installing you need to set an Attribute for the given host before you reboot the server.

+    # stack set host attr attr=nukedisks value=true

+After the Backend re-installs it will reset the value of the Attribute to _false_ so the next time you re-install it will do the default and only reformat the /var and / paritions.
+We hate losing data also.